Skip to main content

 Deploy Release

-Now let's deploy our 1.0.0-alpha release to the default cohort.
+Now let's deploy our 1.0.0-alpha release to the default Cohort.

 note

-Any new device seen that has not explicitly been assigned to a custom cohort will be part of the default cohort.
-To pre-create devices assigned to a specific cohort check out our api-docs.
+Any new device seen that has not explicitly been assigned to a custom Cohort will be part of the default Cohort.
+To pre-create devices assigned to a specific Cohort check out our api-docs.

 In the UI navigate to "Fleet" → "Cohorts".
-Click on the picker under next to the default cohort under "Target Release", select 1.0.0-alpha and you will be prompted with options that can be performed for the release.
+Click on the picker under next to the default Cohort under "Target Release", select 1.0.0-alpha and you will be prompted with options that can be performed for the release.

 Query for OTA Payload